 If you’ve visited Amsterdam before, or you’ve already ticked the city’s highlights off your bucket list, now it’s time to lose yourself in an off the beaten path neighbourhood.
 We know parts of Amsterdam can be touristy, but there are pockets of the city that are still undiscovered by most visitors.
 So we’ve put together the perfect itinerary in a cluster of tiny neighbourhoods in the Oud West district so you can enjoy a taste of Amsterdam like a local.
 Known for their charming houseboats, repurposed warehouses and tram depots and diverse streets, this area is perfect for eating, shopping and strolling - local style.

-Nestled between trendy Jordaan, the colourful Kosterlorenvaart Canal and the houseboats of the Lennepkade Canal is a small cluster of neighbourhoods known as Da Costabuurt, Kinkerbuurt and Van Lennepbuurt.
+Nestled between trendy Jordaan, the colorful Kosterlorenvaart Canal and the houseboats of the Lennepkade Canal is a small cluster of neighborhoods known as Da Costabuurt, Kinkerbuurt, and Van Lennepbuurt.
 Despite being densely populated, this triangular patch of the city is a breath of fresh air and a rich community spirit, and there’s always something new to discover.
-Experience local life in this pocket of urban tranquility in the midst of Amsterdam’s Oud West district where a family friendly vibe meets a young, dynamic crowd.
-Where else in the city could you find an elaborate Turkish mosque only to turn the corner and be met by a row of colourful house boats and traditional terraces?
+Experience local life in this pocket of urban tranquility in the midst of Amsterdam’s Oud-West district where a family-friendly vibe meets a young, dynamic crowd.
+Where else in the city could you find an elaborate Turkish mosque only to turn the corner and be met by a row of colorful houseboats and traditional terraces?

 Many visitors stumble across the neighbourhood on their way to De Hallen, a former tram depot turned cultural hub complete with a food lover’s market where you can indulge in local dishes and drinks, see the works and crafts of Dutch artists and artisans, browse the books in the library and catch some live jazz music.
 But don’t make the mistake of just passing through Kinkerbuurt on your way to this popular venue - there’s so much more to discover.
 A patchwork of quirky boutiques and concept stores, trendy cafes and hipster eateries, traditional Dutch bakeries and a sprinkling of Turkish food stores and cafes, this area is wonderfully diverse and full of hidden gems.